FinOps plan & execution

 | Cloud usage governance and control | Continuously assess the agreed criteria for selecting which type of cloud service to use. |

-It is the process of allocating and billing actual cloud costs to the respective internal department or business unit.
-Issue cloud cost invoices for departmental consumption based on pre‑determined rates or cost models.
+Chargeback It is the process of allocating and billing actual cloud costs to the respective internal department or business unit.
+Issue cloud cost invoices for departmental consumption based on predefined rates or cost models.

-Conversely, in cloud environments, resource costs are incurred based on actual demand, and costs can fluctuate on a monthly, daily, or hourly basis.
+In contrast, in a cloud environment, resource costs are incurred based on actual demand, and the costs can vary on a monthly, daily, or hourly basis.

-The flexible nature of the cloud also impacts costs and forecasting.
+The cloud’s flexible characteristics also affect cost and forecasting.

-Establish plans reflecting changing business requirements and demand, and reflect this volatility in the existing organization’s budget process.
+It is necessary to develop plans that reflect changing business requirements and demand, and to incorporate this volatility into the existing organization’s budgeting process.

-Cost modeling is the process of setting goals with FinOps stakeholders and identifying cost optimization opportunities through financial analysis based on an understanding of cloud costs.
+Cost modeling is the process of setting goals with FinOps stakeholders through financial analysis based on an understanding of cloud costs, and identifying cost optimization opportunities.

-Methods for understanding volatility for forecasting include the Business Practice approach and the Data Analytics approach.
-The items to check for each approach are as follows.
+The methods for identifying volatility for forecasting include a Business Practice approach and a Data Analytics approach, and the items to check for each approach are as follows.

-- Identify periodic user increase periods, such as peak seasons and holidays
+- Identify periods of periodic user increase, such as peak seasons and holidays.

-- Future plans to increase users, such as projects and marketing events
+- Future plans to increase users, such as projects, marketing events, etc.

 - Data collection cycle for forecasting